PhilipYip1988/python-tutorials/013_itertools/readme.md

 ![img_025](./images/img_025.png)

 An iterator is not scriptable using Pythons square brackets.
-An iterator slice ```islice``` class from ```iterators``` should istead be used.
+An iterator slice ```islice``` class from ```iterators``` should instead be used.
 This class requires the iterator to be sliced as the first input argument but otherwise uses similar input argument(s) for the slicing:

 ![img_024](./images/img_024.png)